 Students may make an anonymous report of bullying, and such report will be investigated as thoroughly as possible.
 However, it is often difficult to fully investigate claims which are made anonymously and disciplinary action cannot be taken against a bully solely on the basis of an anonymous report.

 Staff members will encourage students to report bullying.
 All employees are required to report acts of bullying to the site administrator on an official report form.
 Any staff member who witnesses, hears about, or suspects bullying is required to submit a report.

 Each campus will have a designated individual and an alternate to investigate bullying reports.
 These individuals will be identified in the site’s student and staff handbooks, on the technology center’s website, and in the bullying prevention education provided annually to students and staff.
-The technology center’s anti-bullying program is coordinated at the district level by its bullying coordinator, Terri Helvey, Director, Long Term Programs (for students) or Jeanette Capshaw, Deputy Superintendent (for staff).
+The technology center’s anti-bullying program is coordinated at the district level by its bullying coordinator, Terri Helvey, Executive Director of Instruction or Jeanette Capshaw, Deputy Superintendent (for staff).